-- Provide staff with a framework to promote and safeguard the wellbeing of children and young people and ensure that all staff understand and meet their statutory responsibilities. - Ensure consistent good practice across the schools.
+Provide staff with a framework to promote and safeguard the wellbeing of children and young people, and ensure that all staff understand and meet their statutory responsibilities.

+Ensure consistent good practice across the school.

-The Trust Board expects that all staff will have read and understood this Child Protection and Safeguarding Policy and their responsibility to implement it.
-Staff working directly with children must, as a minimum, read and understand Part One of Keeping Children Safe in Education (KCSiE).
-The Trust Board and Governors will ensure that those staff who do not work directly with children have read either Part One or Annex A of KCSiE together with Annex B. There may some staff whom the Trust Board and Governors require they read additional sections, for example, colleagues involved in safer recruitment administration including the maintenance of the single central record should also read Part Three of KCSiE.
+The governing body/proprietor expects that all staff will have read and understand this child protection and safeguarding policy and their responsibility to implement it.
+Staff working directly with children must, as a minimum, have read and understand Part One of Keeping children safe in education - GOV.UK (www.gov.uk).
+Governors/the proprietor will ensure that they and senior leaders have read and understand Parts One and Two of KCSiE.
+The governing body/proprietor will ensure that those staff who do not work directly with children have read either Part One or Annex A of KCSiE3 together with Annex B. There may some staff whom the governing body/proprietor require they read additional sections4.

-The Trust Board will ensure that arrangements are in place for all staff members to receive appropriate Safeguarding and Child Protection Training which is regularly updated.
-Children's Endeavour Trust will ensure that all governors and trustees receive appropriate safeguarding and child protection training (including online) at induction which is regularly updated.
+The governing body/proprietor will ensure that arrangements are in place for all staff members to receive appropriate safeguarding and child protection training which is regularly updated.
+The governing body/proprietor will ensure that all governors and trustees receive appropriate safeguarding and child protection training (including online) at induction which is regularly updated.

-Compliance with the policy will be monitored by the CEO, Headteachers, Designated Safeguarding Leads (DSLs) and Named Safeguarding Trustee and Governors.
+Compliance with the policy will be monitored by the Headteacher, designated safeguarding lead (DSL) and named safeguarding governor/proprietor.